nguyenhuynhdat/nguyenhuynhdat.github.io/lessons/m34-essential-operating-system-applications.md

 ```
 sudo apt-get install htop
 ```
-In your terminal emulator, type htop, it will display all the running processes and the resources being used at that moment.
+In your terminal emulator, type **htop**, it will display all the running processes and the resources being used at that moment.

 ![htop]({{site.baseurl}}/images/htop.png)

-As you can see here, I installed an Ubuntu 64bit on my computer, and the amount of RAM it takes on startup is just 390MB.
+As you can see here, with an Ubuntu 64bit on my computer the amount of RAM it took on start up was just 390MB.
 That’s actually great comparing with other desktop environment, and if I go this way with 32bit, it's easier to get to just slightly over 200MB of RAM.

-Here is how to bind the old combination keys **Ctrl + Alt + Del** to **htop** in your Openbox **rc.xml** configuration file:
+Here is how to bind the "old" combination keys **Ctrl + Alt + Del** to **htop** in your Openbox **rc.xml** configuration file:
 ```
 <keybind key="C-A-Delete">
   <action name="Execute">